Casardo-Chen/wikiart-neural-trasnfer/README.md

 To evaluate the performance of the model, I used the content loss and the style loss as the evaluation metrics.
 It is noticeable that the content loss increases when the content image become more concrete (a real-life photo) as the corresponding content weight increases.
 For he model art content images, it is relatively to transfer the abstract art style while keeping the original content.
 The style loss lies in a reasonable range in all three cases.
 I asked 10 people to evaluate the generated images.
 The mona lisa image has the highest score (8.5/10) while the potrait image has the lowest score (7/10) since the network transfers too much style from the style image that blurs the content.
 The starry night image has a score of 8.2/10.

 ## Discussion and Future Work
+In general, GAN model generates satisfying results.
+VAE model fails to generate abstract art.
+Neural Transfer model successfully transfers the style of the style image to the content image.
+However, there are some rooms for improvement.

 One way to improve the performance of my models is to train the model for more epochs.
-However, the training time is very long, and I only have limited time to train the model.
+However, the training time is very long with current limited hardware.

-I can also use a different dataset, such as the WikiArt dataset, to train our model.
+Abstract art is not a well-defined concept as various artists have different styles, which may account for the hardness of training a model.
 WikiArt is a large dataset of paintings from different artists.
 It contains 50,000 images of paintings in the JPG format and have a resolution of 256x256 pixels.
-I can use this dataset to train our model and generate paintings of other styles and conduct a neural style transfer.
+It has 27 categories of paintings.
+Categories like potrait, landscape are easier to find common features which may help the model to successfully generate images.
 ## Reference
 [1] https://arxiv.org/pdf/1511.06434v2.pdf